The Origin of Life

 Will living systems eventually lose their directional character - and reach a steady state?

 Few explosions retain their explosive character indefinitely.
 Eventually, they exhaust their available resources and slow down, fade and die.
-It may be that living systems will suffer the same fate.
+It may well be that living systems will suffer the same fate.

 However there's no sign that this is likely to happen any time soon - the living explosion shows every sign of continuing for many more billions of years - and building in intestity for a very long time to come.